y29r/Tome/README.md

 - `Tome.Is` : Returns whether the provided object is a Tome object or not.
 - `Tome.schedule` : Schedules an object to be removed after the provided life time.
 See [Tome vs Debris](https://github.com/y29r/Tome?tab=readme-ov-file#tome-vs-debris) for more information.
 - `Tome.unschedule` : Unschedules an object to be removed from the Schedular.
 Stopping the object from destroying after the provided life time.
 See [Tome vs Debris](https://github.com/y29r/Tome?tab=readme-ov-file#tome-vs-debris) for more information.
+- `Tome.group` : Groups tuple objects into a symbolic table that tells `Tome.schedule` and `Tome.unschedule` to append all the objects with the same life time.

 Every method has an example of use case above it: [Tome-main](https://github.com/y29r/Tome/blob/main/Tome.luau)